Common Privacy Mistakes and How to Avoid Them

 2. Oversharing on Social Media

 Social media platforms are a goldmine for cybercriminals looking to gather personal information.
-Oversharing details like your location, birthday, or even your pet’s name (a common password hint) can make you an easy target for identity theft or phishing attacks.
+Oversharing details like your location, birthday, or even your pet’s name can make you vulnerable to identity theft or phishing attacks.

 How to Avoid It:

-- Review your privacy settings on social media platforms and limit who can see your posts.
+- Adjust your privacy settings to restrict who can see your posts and profile information.

 3. Clicking on Suspicious Links or Attachments